Bemhreth/Locust-Prevention/Model/README.md

 ## locust Identification
 <p>
-<br>The first step is the identification of locust type grasshoper from the othors. deep is used to detect grasshopper</br>
+<br>The first step is the identification of locust from the ohter grasshopers.
+Deep learning is used to detect grasshopper</br>
-<br>types that are dangerous or thac can become swarms when get the right conditions.
+<br>types that are dangerous or that can become swarms when get the right conditions.
 The image sent from the user is </br>
 <br>feed to a deep learning model.
-The model classifies the image whether it is a dangerous or normal types of grasshoper.<br>
+The model classifies the image if it is a dangerous or normal types of grasshoper.<br>

 </p>

 ## Vegetation Status Classification
 <p>
-<br>In this phase the vegition index found from a satellite imagery is used to classify the vegetation stus of a given area.</br>
+<br>In this phase the vegition index found from a satellite imagery is used to classify the vegetation status of a given area.</br>
 <br>If the vegitation status is green there is a high probability there will be a locust attack in that area.</br>

 </p>